 - Once in Peanuts, Lucy worried about the persistent rain flooding everything.
 Linus assures her that the rainbow is a sign of the promise that it won't.

-- Similarly, at the end of The Legend of Zelda: Ocarina of Time, the seven multicolored Sages combine their powers to form a bridge to Ganondorf's castle.
+- At the end of The Legend of Zelda: Ocarina of Time, the seven multicolored Sages combine their powers to form a bridge to Ganondorf's castle.

 - In Super Paper Mario, you end up creating a blocky rainbow bridge to Grambi's shrine.

-- Don't forget Rainbow Ride from Super Mario 64 (and Rainbow Cruise from Super Smash Bros..
+- Rainbow Ride from Super Mario 64 (and Rainbow Cruise from Super Smash Bros..
 Melee and Brawl).

 - Rainbow Islands.
 A game where solid rainbows are used both to attack enemies and to create platforms for climbing.